wp-plugins/anti-spam/readme.txt

 == Frequently Asked Questions ==

+= How does Anti-spam plugin work ? =

+The blocking algorithm is based on 2 methods: 'invisible js-captcha' and 'invisible input trap'.
+The 'invisible js-captcha' method is based on fact that bots does not have javascript on their user-agents.
+The 'invisible input trap' method is based on fact that almost all the bots will fill inputs with name 'email' or 'url'.

-= How does Anti-spam plugin work? =
+= How does Anti-spam plugin work in details? =

 Two extra hidden fields are added to comments form.
 First field is the question about the current year.
 Second field should be empty.
 If the user visits site, than first field is answered automatically with javascript, second field left blank and both fields are hidden by javascript and css and invisible for the user.